skowalak/fastapi-raft/README.md

 * This implementation assumes that all nodes that have a DNS entry, and all DNS entries correspond to services.
 Services outside of that namespace can not be considered.
+* Sometimes a leader will lose its leader status, because pinging every node with a heartbeat was too slow (request timeout), and that node increased its term, effectively resetting the leader.
+Usually the leader will regain its status in the next term.

 ## Code